Former Uber CTO Thuan Pham joins South Korean e-commerce leader Coupang – TechCrunch

-Thuan Pham, who stepped down as Uber’s chief technology officer and longest-serving top executive in May, has a new job in South Korea.
+Thuan Pham, who in May stepped down as Uber’s chief technology officer and longest-serving top executive, has a new job in South Korea.
 Coupang, the country’s largest e-commerce company by market share, announced today it has hired Pham as its new CTO.

 For Pham, joining Coupang, a SoftBank-backed unicorn that holds a 24.6% market share in South Korea, the fifth-largest e-commerce in the world, is a departure from his original post-Uber plans.
 In an interview with Bloomberg after leaving Uber, which Pham joined in 2013, he expressed relief about his decision, describing leading the ride-hailing giant’s technology division as “a very heavy burden.”
 After leaving, Pham intended to spend his time teaching university students and mentoring entrepreneurs instead of joining another large tech company.